elcapitansammy/dnd_obsidian_sam/DM Notes/NPC/Kawana Te Nahu.md

 ![[Indian Outfit 1.png|300]]

-He is [[Sam's character]]'s informant where he gets most of his best paid shady jobs from.
+He is [[Jong-min Bul]]'s informant where he gets most of his best paid shady jobs from.

 [[Kawana Te Nahu]] will always ask "What can I do for you today?"